gtonye/count-amazon-alexa-skills/README.md

 #### F[ea|u]ture

 Pull requests are more than welcomed. some of the things that would make this script even better:
-* support other regions where scripts are available
+* support other regions where Skills are available (the present code only supports the US)
 * aggregate the count over the regions
+* add unit tests